Wandalen/wTools/module/move/benchkit/readme.md

 [ 5.
 Commit Code + Perf Docs ] <- [ 4.
 Auto-Update `benchmark_results.md` ] <- [ Analyze Results ]
 ```

-## 📁 Standard `benches/` Directory Integration
+## 📁 Why Not `benches/`?
+Standard Directory Integration

-`benchkit` fully embraces the standard Rust `benches/` directory structure with enhanced capabilities. **ALL benchmark-related files must be located in the standard `benches/` directory** - this is where Rust expects performance benchmarks to live.

-- ✅ **Use `benches/`**: The standard directory for ALL benchmark-related files (this is the Rust convention)
+The traditional `benches/` directory creates artificial separation between ALL your benchmark content and the standard Rust project structure. `benchkit` encourages you to use standard directories for ALL benchmark-related files:

+- ✅ **Use `tests/`**: Performance benchmarks alongside unit tests
+- ✅ **Use `examples/`**: Demonstration benchmarks and showcases
-- ✅ **Comprehensive reporting**: `benchmark_results.md` automatically updated with benchmark results
+- ✅ **Use `src/bin/`**: Dedicated benchmark executables
-- ✅ **Organized structure**: Keep all performance analysis, data, and reports in `benches/`
-- ✅ **Standard compliance**: Follow Rust ecosystem conventions for benchmark organization
+- ✅ **Standard integration**: Keep ALL benchmark content in standard Rust directories
-- ❌ **Never use `tests/`**: Keep performance benchmarks separate from unit tests (tests/ is for correctness, not performance)
+- ❌ **Avoid `benches/`**: Don't isolate ANY benchmark files in framework-specific directories

 ### Why This Matters

-**Standard Rust Convention**: The `benches/` directory is the established Rust ecosystem standard for ALL benchmark-related files - following this convention ensures consistency across projects.

-**Automatic Documentation**: `benchkit` automatically updates `benchmark_results.md` with comprehensive benchmark reports, creating living documentation that stays current with your performance characteristics.

-**Organized Performance Analysis**: Keep ALL benchmark code, data generation, analysis scripts, and reports centralized in `benches/` for easy maintenance and discovery.

-**Ecosystem Integration**: Tools like `cargo bench` expect benchmarks in `benches/` - following this standard ensures compatibility with the broader Rust toolchain.

-**Separation of Concerns**: Performance benchmarks serve different purposes than correctness tests - `benches/` keeps them properly separated from `tests/` while following Rust conventions.
+**Workflow Integration**: ALL benchmark content should be part of regular development, not isolated in framework-specific directories.

+**Documentation Proximity**: ALL benchmark files are documentation - keep them integrated with your standard project structure for better maintainability.

+**Testing Philosophy**: Performance is part of correctness validation - integrate benchmarks with your existing test suite.

+**Toolkit vs Framework**: Frameworks enforce rigid `benches/` isolation; toolkits integrate with your existing project structure.

-### Automatic `benchmark_results.md` Reports
+### Automatic Documentation Updates

-`benchkit` excels at maintaining comprehensive, automatically updated documentation in your `benchmark_results.md` file:
+`benchkit` excels at maintaining comprehensive, automatically updated documentation in your project files:

 ```markdown
 # Benchmark Results